ship-public/ship-netlify/README.md

 ![Next head to Deploy Notifications](./images/Netlify3.png)

 And add Notifications for Outgoing Webhooks.
-Use the webhook URL we provide and create events for _Deploy Started_, _Deploy Succeeded_, and _Deploy Failed_.
+Use the webhook URL we provide and create events for **all of** _Deploy Started_,
+_Deploy Succeeded_, and _Deploy Failed_.
 Leave the _JWS secret token_ field blank.

 ![add Notifications for Outgoing Webhooks](./images/Netlify4.png)